TACKLING CHILD SEXUAL ABUSE (TCSA) CONFERENCE 2018

-The conference is a yearly program organized by Sexual Offences Awareness and Victims Rehabilitation Initiative (SOAR Initiative) and this year’s conference was supported by the Rule of Law and Anti-Corruption (RoLAC) Programme.
+The conference is a yearly program organized by Sexual Offences Awareness and Response Initiative (SOAR Initiative) and this year’s conference was supported by the Rule of Law and Anti-Corruption (RoLAC) Programme.
 This year’s conference held at New Chelsea hotel, Abuja, on 4th December, 2018

 The theme of this year’s conference was addressing gaps and challenges that exist in service provision and response to sexually-abused children, including children with disabilities who have been sexually abused.
 It was a one-day program that brought together service providers from various organizations and stakeholders across the Federal Capital Territory to discuss these issues and challenges and come up with actionable and practical solutions to them in the short- and long-term.

 The conference involved 68 participants from organizations and stakeholders involved in tackling child sexual abuse in the FCT and lasted for about 7 hours, from 10am to 4:47pm.